Business Loan

 The SBA CDC/504 Loan Program offers specialized financing for small companies that want to purchase or upgrade commercial facilities.
 This includes things like buying or renovating commercial real estate, warehouses, manufacturing plants or purchasing equipment and heavy machinery.

-Rather than just working with an SBA-approved financial institution, a borrower must also partner with a Certified Development Company (CDC) to get access to funds.
+Rather than just working with an SBA-approved financial institution, a borrower applying for an SBA 504 must also partner with a Certified Development Company (CDC) to get access to funds.

 CDCs are nonprofit, SBA-approved community lenders that support local economic and business development.
 The CDCs lend and guarantee 40 percent of the loan money, the financial institution lends 50 percent of it and the borrower supplies the remaining ten percent in the form of a down payment.